 Capital gains yield measures the price return on your investment.
 If you invest in the stock market, there are 2 ways that you can achieve returns, price appreciation and dividends returns.
+Please check out our dividend calculator and investment calculator.
 Hence, the return on your investment will be the sum of the two components, as we have shown in the equation below:

 return = price appreciation + dividends returns

 The capital gains yield is the return you achieve from price appreciation only.
 Calculating capital gains yield can tell you much your investment has risen due to price increase.